+In its 2018 budget, the Trump Administration is proposing to slash public housing funding by $1.8 billion.
+This cut represents a 29 percent decline from 2017, and will compound a longstanding trend of underinvestment in public housing and worsen an already dire situation.
 Over time, these shortfalls in federal funding have resulted in a $26 billion backlog in needed repairs, leaving many residents in public housing units across the country with untenable living conditions and a precarious housing future.
 In addition, every year we lose valuable units of public housing to demolition because of this lack of investment: HUD reports…

 Access to quality housing in stable neighborhoods is increasingly recognized as a fundamental building block for individual and family outcomes.
 Where you live, how much you spend on your housing, and how stable a place it is for you and your family has well-documented effects on economic prosperity, educational attainment, and health and well being, among others.
 Meanwhile, the location, design and affordability of housing is also deeply tied to issues of environmental justice and climate change.
 As related but distinct segments of the environmental field, housing and housing policy play an important though often under-discussed role in both issues:…